 The exclamation mark is a stand-in for the actual number, so when the score is zero, the player will see “Score: 0/10”.

-Whatever version you are using, you should be able to go in game, and find that a new panel has a appeared on the right, with the score displayed!
+Start the game, and find that a new panel has a appeared on the right, with the score displayed!

 You can use status attributes with any type of attribute (on the game or player), but it works best with numbers and strings.